 What is the QMUL Model?

 The QMUL Model is the Queen Mary approach to developing degrees.
-We've looked at our programmes and enhanced existing modules, created new modules, and integrated insights from our careers team so that all our students have opportunities within their timetable to develop skills that will help broaden their experience.
-It's new for first years in 2017 and will continue to expand every year as we add more exciting options into programmes across the university.
+We've looked at our programmes and enhanced existing modules, created new modules, and integrated insights from our careers team so that all our students have opportunities to develop skills that will help broaden their experience.
+It was launched new for first years in September 2017 and will continue to expand every year as we add more exciting options into programmes across the university.

 What does the QMUL Model involve?